frePPLe/frepple/doc/installation-guide/windows-installer.rst

 #. **Select the installation parameters**

-   If you chose to install the database from the frePPLe installer, two types of parameters need to be specified during the installation:
+   If you chose to install the database from the frePPLe installer, two types of parameters will be specified during the installation:

    #.
 Default language for the user interface

    #.
 Database connection parameters

-      You will not be able to the next screen when a test connection to the database fails.
+      You will not be able to the next screen when a test connection to the database fails, or if you followed the regular install.

+   .. image:: _images/wininstall6.png
+     :scale: 50 %

    Your selections are saved in the file custom/djangosettings.py.
 The file can later be edited with a text editor.

-   .. image:: _images/wininstall6.png
-     :scale: 50 %

 #. **Installation**